 Introduction

 Healthcare delivery is becoming more complex.
-Patients, especially those with complex health issues, are now treated by multi-disciplinary teams of providers within a care setting, across different care settings or care network.
-Institutions may specialize in one limited clinical specialty or super-specialty care.
-The gaps in care provision to patients with a long history of multiple complex health issues require to be picked up by different institutions.
-Providers need a robust mechanism to disambiguate clinical findings, keep track of how the comorbidities relate to and impact on one another and the ability to monitor the impact of different interventions on the progress of the patient’s various conditions.

-The Health Concern Domain Analysis Model is intended to:
+Patients, especially those with complex health issues, are treated by multi-disciplinary teams of providers across care settings.
+Institutions may specialize in one clinical area or super-specialty care.
+Patients with a history of multiple complex health issues provide a care coordination challenge across institutions.
+Providers need a robust mechanism to disambiguate clinical findings, keep track of how comorbidities relate to and affect one another, and monitor the impact of different interventions on the progress of the patient’s various conditions.
+Other persons, including patients, also need a way to communicate to the care team.
+The Health Concern Domain Analysis Model is intended to provide a means to assist in care coordination considering the perspectives (concerns) of different persons and organizations.

-Identify how the health concern concept is related to patient’s complaints, signs, symptoms, issues, conditions, problems, and diagnoses.

-Identify how related health concerns and associated events are linked and monitored to support more efficient and comprehensive review and monitoring of patient treatments, outcomes and progression or prognosis.

-Views into the health concern(s) may be built using the concern as the common reference to show the longitudinal history of the patient, concerns by system, by cause, or any other relationship of interest.
-Health concerns articulate a solution to make these goals possible.

-This document also attempts to discern how the Health Concern concept is related to the health concern, problem concern and reaction concern concepts and templates defined in the C-CDA Release 2 as well as the ISO/DIS 13940 (Systems of Concepts to support continuity of care) to facilitate harmonization of concepts between projects.
+An appendix outlines how the Health Concern concept is related to C-CDA Release 2.1, where templates are defined about the health concern, problem concern, and reaction concern concepts. as well as the ISO/DIS 13940 (Systems of Concepts to support continuity of care) to facilitate harmonization of concepts between projects.

 The Domain Analysis Model Artifact

-A Domain Analysis Model (DAM) is UML representation of a “domain,” or area of business requirements.
+A Domain Analysis Model (DAM) is a Unified Modeling Language (UML) representation of a “domain,” or area of business requirements.
 It is a requirements artifact—also known as a “problem domain,” “conceptual” or “business” artifact.
 It is designed to articulate clearly the needs of the business community as that community understands them.
-It tells you about the domain information, but it doesn’t tell you how to represent it in an information system.
+A DAM informs the reader about the domain information, but it doesn’t tell you how to represent it in an information system.

-In the words of the HL7 Development Framework (HDF), “During requirements documentation the problem domain is defined, a model of the domain (or problem space) is produced as the Domain Analysis Model (DAM) consisting of static and dynamic model artifacts.
+In the words of the HL7 Development Framework (HDF), “During requirements documentation the problem domain is defined, a model of the domain (or problem space) is produced as the DAM consisting of static and dynamic model artifacts.
 Domain, in this case, refers to the problem space for the requirements.”
 The critical distinction is that the DAM does not specify patterns for representing the data.
 It does not conform to the HL7 Reference Information Model (RIM), or to openEHR, or to any other logical pattern, as it must represent the problem domain with sufficient clarity to support development in any of those patterns.

 The HDF clarifies: “A DAM defines what needs to be done, not how to do it.
 It is important to separate the description of requirements from the design of the solution.
 Prematurely including technical and implementation details will compromise the clarity of the original problem and will result in standards that fall short of the business needs.
-The DAM is [subsequently] used to create standard specifications by harmonizing it with HL7 references including the Reference Information Model (RIM), structural vocabulary, and application roles.”
+The DAM is [subsequently] used to create standard specifications by harmonizing it with HL7 references including the RIM, structural vocabulary, and application roles.”